peytoncordero/DRI25/command-line.md

 ## Creating a cheat sheet

 We will create a text file to keep all the commands we learned in this workshop.

-But first, check if we are located in the folder that we want to contain the file
+But first, let’s make sure we save it in the `projects` folder by checking our current working directory:

 ```console
 $ pwd